RadVision 2026: The NHS Imaging Transformation Conference North

 Expect candid insights, practical advice, and system-wide reflections unavailable anywhere else.

-Breakout Skill Clinic - Quality in Imaging (QSI): A Practical Workshop on QSI Implementation (Speaker Provisionally Confirmed)
+Breakout Skill Clinic – Quality Standard for Imaging (QSI): A Practical Workshop on QSI Implementation-staff wellbeing focus

 Session Overview: